-Fig 16 Former Methodist Chapel, potential location for café
+Fig 17 Former Methodist Chapel, potential location for café

-Any planning permission granted with respect to policy B4 will be associated with the conversion of existing barns or other farm structures to bed and breakfast or self-catering accommodation.
+8.6.11 Any permissions granted with respect to policy B4 will be associated with the conversion of existing barns or other farm structures to bed and breakfast or self-catering accommodation.
 Any new buildings will be expected to be constructed in a style and using materials that closely match the principal farm buildings.
 New buildings will not be permitted away from existing settlements or farms.
-Permitted development rights will be severely curtailed or entirely removed upon the granting of planning permission.
+Permitted development rights will be severely curtailed or entirely removed as one of the conditions attendant upon any such planning permission.